Why Does Game Character Rigging Often Break the Animation Pipeline?

 | Strafe Right | 0.5 | 0 |

-Freeform Directional interpolates between clips by angle and magnitude of velocity vector.
-At velocity (0.35, 0.35), it blends Walk Forward and Strafe Right with weights calculated by distance to each point in 2D space.
+Freeform Directional interpolates between clips by angle and magnitude of the velocity vector.
+At velocity (0.35, 0.35), Walk Forward and Strafe Right are mixed with weights calculated by distance to each point in 2D space.

-Root Motion — Character movement is controlled by root bone displacement in the animation clip.
+Root Motion — character movement is driven by the root bone displacement in the animation clip.
 The animator "bakes" movement speed into the animation.
 Unity reads this displacement and moves the character Transform.
-Advantage: animation and movement always stay synchronized (footsteps match displacement).
-Disadvantage: harder to control speed via code, requires correct Animator setup (
+Pros: animation and movement are always synchronized (steps match displacement).
+Cons: harder to control speed via code, requires correct setup in Animator (Apply Root Motion: true).

-For most action games, In-Place is used with Foot IK via the Animation Rigging package (Unity) for proper foot placement on uneven surfaces.
+In-Place animations with Foot IK via the Animation Rigging package (Unity) are better for games with complex terrain, as they ensure precise foot placement on uneven surfaces, saving 15–20% of time on manual animation correction.

-Skinning (binding mesh to bones via weights) is the most labor-intensive rigging stage for organic characters.
+Skinning (binding mesh to bones via weights) is the most labor-intensive stage of rigging organic characters.

 Problem areas and solutions: